Drako/dnd5e-character-naeris/spells/index.md

 # Spells

-This is a comprehensive list of speels known to the character.
+This is a comprehensive list of spells known to the character.

 * Prepared spells per day: 4
 * Wizard level: 1